vroyer/sun4cloud/README.md

 * No need for a building, a humidity control system, and fire suppression system.
 * The kubernetes pod placement helps to manage failures or lack of energy.
 	* Batch and test workloads running during daily hours requires smaller batteries.
-	* Elassandra and Apache Pulsar may help in moving transparently applications and hot data from a k8s cluster to another.
+	* AstraDB/Cassandra/Elassandra and Apache Pulsar may help in moving transparently running applications and hot data from a k8s cluster to another.